 Gitanyow First Nations community Totem Poles

-Today more and more institutions include First Nations culture as a curriculum component that's available to non-First Nations students.
-Even some universities in both Canada and the U.S. offer studies to a Ph.D. level, in First Nations Studies.
-And at some elementary schools there are artists who are willing to share their gift and skills to work with students.
+It takes skill, knowledge, commitment and dedication to be an First Nations artist.
+Some elementary schools invite artists who are willing to share their gift and skills to work with students.
 That's when students can learn to drum, dance, sing, and how to make and use regalia.
-Some schools will even host a potlatch and serve a traditional menu.
-And it's exciting to see a cultural play because they encapsulate our larger-than-life culture.
-The artist below is an example.
+Even some institutions host a potlatch and serve a traditional menu.
+It's exciting to see a cultural play because they encapsulate our larger-than-life culture.
+The artist below is an example of my cousin, a Master Carver, now deceased, who visited elementary schools.
 Victor Reece, Tsimpsian First Nations Master Mask Carver

+Below is my Uncle Sam, a Haisla Master Carver with a global following.
 Chief Tsa-ci, Sammy Robinson, Master Carver, X'aisla First Nation

-Today even Canada’s capital city of Ottawa has a ‘Museum of Civilization’ that houses countless collections of Our Ancient Ones that were taken during the Residential School era.
+Today even Canada’s capital city of Ottawa has a Museum of History that boasts 'collections' of Our Ancient Ones as you'll see in the below video.

 And, at U.B.C. there's a magnificent beautiful traditional designed building, the First Nations House of Learning, where First Nations students enroll to dedicate time for degrees and doctorates in different faculty's.
 Here's an additional historical post-script for you: acceptance into campus took our people twenty years of relentless political lobbying.

 I was in UBC's first ironic 'Pilot' project to see if we were 'smart enough.'
 Its ironic because our culture is holistic, universal and individualistic, not based on greed for money.